auvzhcet/Documentation/docs/computer/rplidar_guide.md

 ## Set-up on Windows

-1. Install [cp2102 Driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) to connect it using USB. (_preferable_)
++ Download and install cp2102 Driver (UART VCP driver) from [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) to connect it using USB. (_preferable_)
-2. Install RoboStudio to connect using WiFi.
++ Install RoboStudio to connect using WiFi.

 ---